These 5 Details Can Make Or Break Your Performance

 How you bow is going to depend on what you're doing.
 Of course, if you're bowing during a ballet after a variation, you should stay in character.
 But other styles may call for something a little more "human."
 Think about being yourself, and expressing genuine graciousness for the applause you're receiving.
 Thoroughly rehearse your bows.
 Are your feet all the way together or hips-width apart?
 Are you trickling through your spine or staying more formally stiff?
 Define your finish, so you can leave it all onstage.

-- Top Turning Tips from the Experts - Dance Spirit ›
+- 11 Top Travel Tips from Touring Pros - Dance Magazine ›